osrf/gazebo_tutorials/drcsim_atlas_mixer/tutorial.md

         buttons: [0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0, 0]
         ---

 1. If you see that output, you've found the right ID.
-If you see nothing, or if `nanokontrol.py` exits with an error about the wrong ID, start it again (kill `nanokontrol.py` with Ctrl-C first, if needed), with the next ID:
+If you see nothing, continue trying with the next ID.

-        # It wasn't ID 0.
-Try the driver with ID 1
-        rosrun atlas_teleop nanokontrol.py 1

- Repeat this procedure until you find the right ID.
-Remember that ID.
-For the rest of this tutorial, we'll assume that the correct ID is 3 (it seems to often be 3).

 # Pick up the drill